ibrahimibyy/Google-data-cyclstic-case-study/READ ME.md

 R Query: Clean and analyse data set.r
 1. All the rows having missing values are deleted.
 2. 3 more columns ride_length for duration of the trip, day_of_week and month are added.
-3. Trips with duration less than a minute and longer than a day are excluded.
+3. Trips with duration of less than a minute and longer than a day are excluded.
-4. Total 1,375,912 rows are removed in this step.
+4. A total of 1,375,912 rows are removed in this step.

 ## Analyze and Share
 ![image](https://github.com/ibrahimibyy/Google-data-cyclstic-case-study/assets/138511688/96170b23-422e-4a1e-8e4a-d8c65ff62ecd)

-I visualized the frequency of rides per month categorized by member type.
-Casual riders showed a preference for biking during the summer months, notably July and August.
-Conversely, members exhibited a higher utilization rate compared to casual riders from September to May.
-Moreover, member usage remained relatively steady throughout the period from May to October, contrasting with the fluctuating pattern observed among casual riders.
+I created a chart that shows the number of bike rides taken each month, separated by the type of rider (member or casual).
+I found that casual riders tend to take more bike rides during the summer months, particularly in July and August.
+On the other hand, members tend to take more bike rides than casual riders from September to May.
+Additionally, member usage remained fairly consistent from May to October, while casual riders' usage varied a lot during that same time period.

 ![image](https://github.com/ibrahimibyy/Google-data-cyclstic-case-study/assets/138511688/057cdc06-55cd-4500-b8d1-ffe720096e4a)